 Joel wrote this song about his first wife, Elizabeth.
 A pure expression of unconditional love, he gave it to her as a birthday present.

-This won Grammys for Song Of The Year and Record Of The Year in 1978.
+This won Grammy Awards for Song Of The Year and Record Of The Year at the 1979 ceremony.
 It was a breakthrough for Joel, whose biggest hit to this point was "Piano Man

 ," which reached #25 in the US.